MegaBedder/my-awesome-lua/README.md

 - [Serpent](https://github.com/pkulchenko/serpent) - Lua serializer and pretty printer.
 - [lua-marshal](https://github.com/richardhundt/lua-marshal) - fast table serialization for Lua

+### Cryptographic
+- [lua-argon2](https://github.com/thibaultCha/lua-argon2) - the Argon2 password hashing function.
+Compatible with Lua 5.x and LuaJIT.
+- [PLC](https://github.com/philanc/plc) (Pure Lua Crypto) - A small collection of crpytographic functions, and related utilities, implemented in pure Lua (version 5.3 or above)
+- [Luazen](https://github.com/philanc/luazen) - a small library with various encoding, compression and cryptographic functions.
+All the functions work on strings, there is no stream or chunked more complex interfaces.
+- [luatweetnacl](https://github.com/philanc/luatweetnacl) - Lua binding to the NaCl ("Tweet" version) crypto library

+### File System
+- [luafilesystem](https://github.com/keplerproject/luafilesystem) - LuaFileSystem complements the set of file system functions offered by the standard Lua distribution.

 ### Utilities and Libraries
 - [Allen](https://github.com/Yonaba/Allen) - An utility library to manipulate strings, which provides a set of helpers for strings operations for Lua.
 - [Moses](https://github.com/Yonaba/Moses) - Utility library for functional programming in Lua